DOES SCRIPTURE PRESCRIBE THE CELEBRATION OF CHRISTMAS?

 It is instructive that the 2nd to 4th century church era is collectively understood as the early church period which ended after the 4th century when the Roman Catholic Church subverted the word of God by creating a religious dynasty that advanced teachings and practices that contradicted the authority of Scripture.

-The Roman Catholic Church ruled the Christian sphere for nearly 1,000 years, teaching heresy and persecuting the true followers of church who were the true believers until late 1500s when resistance to its cultic and apostate reign arose from reformers such as John Calvin and Martin Luther.
+The Roman Catholic Church ruled the Christian sphere for nearly 1,000 years, teaching heresy and persecuting the true followers of Christ who constituted the true church until late 1500s when resistance to its apostate reign arose from reformers such as Martin Luther and Zwingli.

-By late 1500s to mid 1600s, the Reformation began to take shape until the false teachings of the Roman Catholic Church were totally rejected by the Protestant Reformation.
+By late 1500s to mid 1600s, the Reformation began to take shape.
+The teachings of the Roman Catholic Church were totally rejected by the Protestant Reformation.

 WHY CHRISTMAS CELEBRATION IS BIBLICAL